Skip to main content

 Benefits of using email account rotation

-It saves you the manual work of configuring multiple email sequences that target the same group of recipients with the same message, and it makes it possible to ramp up your daily sending volume without sending too many emails from any individual account.
+• It saves you the manual work of configuring multiple email sequences that target the same group of recipients with the same message, and it lets you ramp up your daily sending volume without sending too many emails from any individual account.

-All of this contributes to protecting your sender's reputation and deliverability.
+• All of this helps protect your sender's reputation and deliverability.
 That’s because email providers associate sudden sending volume spikes and an excessive daily sending volume with spam-related activity.

 How does email account rotation work